 Different kinds of white blood cells work as a team to recognize and destroy intruding germs.
 Specialized white blood cells also search for any of your own cells that are already infected.
 They destroy these cells to prevent infection from spreading further.

-CD4+ cells play a central role in the immune system.
-They’re often described as the quarterbacks or generals of the body’s defensive team or army.
-If you’re not big on sports or the military, you can just think of CD4+ cells as central to fighting off germs.
+CD4+ cells play a central role in the immune system’s job of fighting off germs.
 CD4+ cells help recognize infection.
 They also co-ordinate all the other parts of the immune system to provide an organized response.

 How HIV can make you sick

 Unfortunately, CD4+ cells are also one of HIV’s favourite targets.
 HIV attacks and destroys CD4+ cells, one of the most important parts of your immune system.
 This eventually leaves your immune system weak and unable to defend you against serious illnesses.

 The body fights back by constantly producing new immune cells.
 However, over time, the virus tends to win out.
 The immune system becomes less and less able to suppress HIV and other infections.
 It also becomes less able to control the spread of certain types of cancer cells.
 When the immune system becomes weakened enough by HIV infection, these other infections and cancers can become serious or deadly problems.

 If you are not treated with anti-HIV drugs after being diagnosed, HIV moves or progresses through several distinct phases.
 Some people progress very quickly, while others live with HIV for years without developing a life-threatening infection.

 With effective HIV treatment now available, most people diagnosed with HIV and treated with anti-HIV drugs remain healthy and do not go through these stages.